Fishing for Walleye Tips

 Walleyes are also known to suspend in deeper, open water at a depth of their preferred temperature range, generally between 15 and 25 feet.
 The big ones like to hang out in these areas, so this is where you stand a good chance at catching one of those trophy sized prizes.

 This can be a great time for fishing for walleyes, but you’ll need to know where to be and then make the proper bait choices.
 The walleye spring season can be broken into three parts, pre-spawn, spawn and post-spawn.
 The timing of the pre-spawn period is linked to water temperature.
-In the earliest part of spring, when the water approaches the 40° mark, walleyes will migrate to their spawning areas.
+In the earliest part of spring, when the water approaches the 40° mark, walleyes will migrate to their spawning areas over gravel, rocks or sand.
 This is a time when they are most aggressive and they will hit on almost any bait.
 The walleye’s favorite baitfish are likely hanging out in the shallows, so try fishing these areas in the dawn or dusk hours or at night.

 Walleyes are too preoccupied during the spawning period, so this time may not be particularly productive for the angler.
 If you know when spawning has begun in your area, you can lay off for 2 to 4 weeks until the post-spawn period begins.